Black pepper: Uses

+In culture

 Black peppercorns were found stuffed in the nostrils of Ramesses II, placed there as part of the mummification rituals shortly after his death in 1213 BCE.
-Little else is known about the use of pepper in ancient Egypt and how it reached the Nile from the Malabar Coast of South Asia.
+Little else is known about the use of pepper in ancient Egypt and how it reached the Nile from the Malabar Coast of India.

 Pepper (both long and black) was known in Greece at least as early as the fourth century BCE, though it was probably an uncommon and expensive item that only the very rich could afford.

-By the time of the early Roman Empire, especially after Rome's conquest of Egypt in 30 BCE, open-ocean crossing of the Arabian Sea direct to Chera dynasty southern India's Malabar Coast was near routine.
+Peppercorns were a much-prized trade good, often referred to as "black gold" and used as a form of commodity money.
+The legacy of this trade remains in some Western legal systems that recognise the term "peppercorn rent" as a token payment for something that is, essentially, a gift.By the time of the early Roman Empire, especially after Rome's conquest of Egypt in 30 BCE, open-ocean crossing of the Arabian Sea direct to Chera dynasty southern India's Malabar Coast was near routine.
 Details of this trading across the Indian Ocean have been passed down in the Periplus of the Erythraean Sea.
 According to the Greek geographer Strabo, the early empire sent a fleet of around 120 ships on an annual trip to India and back.
 The fleet timed its travel across the Arabian Sea to take advantage of the predictable monsoon winds.
 Returning from India, the ships travelled up the Red Sea, from where the cargo was carried overland or via the Nile-Red Sea canal to the Nile River, barged to Alexandria, and shipped from there to Italy and Rome.
 The rough geographical outlines of this same trade route would dominate the pepper trade into Europe for a millennium and a half to come.

-With ships sailing directly to the Malabar coast, Malabar black pepper was now travelling a shorter trade route than long pepper, and the prices reflected it.
-Pliny the Elder's Natural History tells us the prices in Rome around 77 CE: "Long pepper ... is 15 denarii per pound, while that of white pepper is seven, and of black, four."
-Pliny also complains, "There is no year in which India does not drain the Roman Empire of 50 million sesterces", and further moralizes on pepper:
+As ships could sail directly to Malabar's coast, Malabar black pepper trade route became shorter than long pepper, reflected in its prices.
+Pliny the Elder's Natural History states of the prices in Rome around 77 CE: "Long pepper ... is 15 denarii per pound, while that of white pepper is seven, and of black, four."
+Pliny also complains, "There is no year in which India does not drain the Roman Empire of 50 million sesterces", and further moralises on pepper:

-He does not state whether the 50 million was the actual amount of money which found its way to India or the total retail cost of the items in Rome, and, elsewhere, he cites a figure of 100 million sesterces.
+He does not state whether the 50 million was the actual amount of money which found its way to India or the total retail cost of the items in Rome; elsewhere, he cites a figure of 100 million sesterces.

-Black pepper was a well-known and widespread, if expensive, seasoning in the Roman Empire.
-Apicius' De re coquinaria, a third-century cookbook probably based at least partly on one from the first century CE, includes pepper in a majority of its recipes.
-Edward Gibbon wrote, in The History of the Decline and Fall of the Roman Empire, that pepper was "a favorite ingredient of the most expensive Roman cookery".